Olivia Chen, NP

 Campus Based - Visit Website

-Gordon Cooper Technology Center in Shawnee, OK, offers a comprehensive Licensed Practical Nursing program.
-This 11-month, campus-based program prepares students for entry-level positions as LPNs through a mix of classroom theory, lab training, and clinical practice.
-With 1343 hours of instruction, students gain the skills needed for the NCLEX licensure exam.
-Prerequisites include Medical Terminology, Long Term Care certification, and CPR certification.
-The program includes books and uniforms in fees, making it a cost-effective choice.
-Open to high school graduates or GED holders, it's a fast track to a rewarding healthcare career.
+Gordon Cooper Technology Center in Shawnee, OK, provides an 11-month campus-based Licensed Practical Nursing program totaling 1343 hours of instruction.
+It combines classroom theory, lab training, and clinical practice to prepare students for the NCLEX licensure exam.
+Prerequisites include Medical Terminology, Long Term Care certification, and CPR certification, with books and uniforms included in fees.
+Open to high school graduates or GED holders, this fast-track program offers financial assistance and flexible scheduling, making it an efficient path to a healthcare career.

 El Reno, OK - Public 2-Year - cvtech.edu